 The coastal walk at West Angle Bay starts just outside the charming village of Angle at the western end of the Castlemartin peninsula, in Pembrokeshire, Wales.
 You can access it from Pembroke, by following the B4320.

 It is part of the Pembrokeshire Coast National Park, who designated it a conservation area in 1995.

 If you are staying in the area, this lovely circular coastal walk will give you spectacular views of the Milford Haven Waterway and rugged Pembrokeshire coast.

 Where do you start?

 We started at the car park at West Angle Bay and headed North along the coastal path.
 It is a natural coastal pathway and at times can be quite uneven.
 As we discovered very soon into the walk, when Jacob fell and grazed his knee.

 After a quick return to the car for first aid, a lot of TLC and bribes with sweets, the injury was forgotten and we continued on our way.

 The route is about 3.7 miles in total.
-It is easy to follow as it follows the coastal line and takes in magnificent views along the way.
+It is easy to navigate as it follows the coastal path, taking in magnificent views along the way.